zx80/flask-simple-auth/docs/DOCUMENTATION.md

 ### Authentication Schemes

+Authentication schemes are enabled with directive `FSA_AUTH`.
-The available authentication schemes are:
+The available schemes are:

 - `none`

   Deactivate authentication.
+  This is the default.

 - `httpd`

   Inherit web server supplied authentication through `request.remote_user`.
-  This is the default.

   There are plenty authentication schemes available in a web server such as [Apache](https://httpd.apache.org/) or [Nginx](https://nginx.org/), including